avijitliberty/cloud-native/content/cheatsheets/github/gitflow.md

 Based on the Gitflow branching strategy when a release (EC or regular) goes to production the release branch it came from should be merged to master and develop with a tag added to the head commit of the release branch.

 > Before creating the release branch, it's a good idea to check Github and make sure the release branch to be merged to master isn't ahead of develop at all as this may cause conflicts when merging.
-It shouldn't be since construct happens after the production release, but as a sanity check it's a good idea to look first.
+It shouldn't be since construct happens after the production release, but as a sanity check it's a good idea to look👀 first.

 ### Manual